wolfnest/XIMI-lofi-creation/README.md

 Usage
 - Add the node "lofi-creation" to your workflow.
-- Provide video_url, music_url, and duration_seconds.
+- Provide video_url, music_url, and duration.
 - The node returns the path to the output MP4.